SEM 1 - WEEK 1 - HOMEOSTASIS PART 1 + 2

 Blood Glucose Regulation

-After high glucose intake, beta cells in pancreas release insulin, facilitating glucose uptake into cells (muscle and liver).
-If blood glucose drops, alpha cells release glucagon to prompt glycogen breakdown in liver, raising blood glucose levels.
+After high glucose intake, beta cells in pancreas release insulin, facilitating glucose uptake into the muscles and liver.
+If blood glucose levels drop, alpha cells release glucagon to prompt glycogen breakdown in liver, raising blood glucose levels.

 New cards